 What Claims About Menstrual Changes Really Tell Us: Inclusion in Clinical Trials is Not Enough

 Until the 1990s, clinical trials used to exclude women as a matter of course.
-Thankfully, women’s inclusion in clinical trials for treatments to be used in both sexes is mandatory.
+Thankfully, women’s inclusion in clinical trials for treatments to be used in both sexes is now mandatory.
 This is undoubtedly a better state of affairs, but inclusion alone is still not sufficient.
-As Clancy told Salon.
-“It’s not enough to include [women] if you don’t consider their particular community needs, or their particular differences that make their inclusion necessary.”
+As Clancy told Salon, “It’s not enough to include [women] if you don’t consider their particular community needs, or their particular differences that make their inclusion necessary.”

 As Dr. Guntner wrote in her substack newsletter: “The lack of data regarding menstrual cycles and vaccines is infuriating.
 I am not concerned about downstream effects regarding infertility or recurrent miscarriages as this has been well-studied for a variety of vaccines.
 But knowing about menstrual irregularity is as important as knowing about fever.”

 Medical Experts Continue to Assert that COVID Vaccines Do Not Impact Fertility.
 The American College of Obstetricians and Gynecologists (ACOG), the American Society for Reproductive Medicine (ASRM), and the Society for Maternal-Fetal Medicine (SMFM).
 2021